norman02/TryHackMeProjects/red-team/rooms/multi-factor-auth/notes.md

 ### Questions
 Q: When Logging in to the application, you recive an SMS on yu phone contianing the OTP, What authentication factor is this?
 Answer: something you have

+## Implementations and Applications

+### MFA in Banking
+* protect user's personal information from cyber thef, fraud, and other threats.

+### MFA in Helthcare
+Due to regulations like HIPAA, MFA makes sure that patient records and personal health information are only accessible by authorizaed persons

+### MFA in Corporate IT
+IT departments in the corporate world are under intense pressure to protect sensitive business data and maintain system integrity.
+MFA helps mitigate the risk of unauthorized access that could lead to data theft, espionage, or sabotage.

+### Questions
+Q: Is MFA an important factor in keeping our online and offline activities safe from threat actors?
+Answer: yea